cjellick/rke2/docs/cis_self_assessment.md

 **Remediation:**
-Edit the Controller Manager pod specification file `/etc/kubernetes/manifests/kube-controller-manager.yaml` on the master node and set the `--root-ca-file` parameter to the certificate bundle file`.
+Edit the Controller Manager pod specification file `/etc/kubernetes/manifests/kube-controller-manager.yaml` on the master node and set the `--root-ca-file` parameter to the certificate bundle file.

 ``` bash
 --root-ca-file=<path/to/file>